HiltonTR/mahjongers/README.md

 Where do you wanna eat?
 Anywhere.
 Ok but like WHERE though???
 The Anywhere App will help users to find local restaurants that they will enjoy!
+During covid we had a lot of take out and determining where to eat was a pain because we're all indecisive!

 # What it does
 Recommend Restaurants based on the user's mood and location